Water-Buckets/findPrimes_multiThread/README.md

 # Usage:
 findprimes [threads] [method] [n] [outputFile]

-If threads equals 1 the program will run in monoThread mode.
+If threads equals 1 the program will run in singleThread mode.
 Else if threads is over 1 the program will run in multiThread mode.
 You can tell the program to use multiple threads by providing a number for threads.
 If the number of threads is invalid, the program will exit with an error.